mothur/mothur.github.io/_wiki/mothur_v.1.29.0.md

 directly from within the GUI or via the command line interface.

 As for the v.1.29, we have a number of useful feature developments.
-First, we\'ve developed [filter.shared](filter.shared), which
-removes columns of OTUs based on frequency and abundance parameters.
+First, we've developed [filter.shared](filter.shared), which removes columns of OTUs based on frequency and abundance parameters.
 If there are other parameters you can think of, let us know.
-Second, although it\'s been in mothur for awhile, we are publicly releasing the ability to subsample alpha and beta diversity metrics to a common number of sequences per sample.
+Second, although it's been in mothur for awhile, we are publicly releasing the ability to subsample alpha and beta diversity metrics to a common number of sequences per sample.
 We added these parameters to the [Schloss SOP](Schloss_SOP) with the last release.
 Finally, there are a